 Never heard of dark social before?
 We’re here to break it down for you, with special guest Ross Quintana.

 Dark social isn’t as ominous as the dark web, despite its name.
-It’s merely recognizing a known phenomenon that’s happening with social sharing and web traffic.
-Moreover, it accounts for traffic to your website you’re not even aware that you’re getting.
+It’s a known phenomenon that’s happening with social sharing and web traffic—and, it accounts for traffic to your website you’re not even aware that you’re getting!

 What is Dark Social?